University launches new skills award to boost graduate employability

 Earlier this year, University of Staffordshire was ranked 3rd in the UK for Career Prospects at the 2025 Whatuni Student Choice Awards (WUSCAs), which is based entirely on student feedback.

-The programme was officially launched today by Vice-Chancellor Professor Martin Jones at the University’s Careers, Placements and Part Time Jobs Fair.
+The programme was officially launched today by Vice-Chancellor Professor Martin Jones at the University’s Careers and Placements Festival.
 The week-long event brings hundreds of employers onto campus, offering opportunities for students to boost their skills through employability activities and networking sessions.

 Professor Jones said: “Empowering students to feel career-ready is essential for their future success – and we are now working to embed EDGE into the curriculum so that these awards become part of students’ everyday learning experience.